XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 #### No subscription

-If you haven't gotten any of the RG groups that XKF generates and perform `az login` you might see an error saying that you don't have any subscriptions.
+If you have not gotten any of the RG groups that XKF generates and perform `az login` you might see an error saying that you do not have any subscriptions.

 This is more likely if you are running XKF in AWS but also possible in Azure.
 Do as the error suggest and use the `--allow-no-subscription` flag.